 CAUTION: Your backstop should be inspected for wear before and after each use.
 Discontinue use if the backstop surface shows signs of failure.
 Since backstop surfaces eventually fail, always place the backstop in a location that will be safe should the backstop fail.
 Discontinue the use of a backstop if the projectile rebounds or ricochets.

-We produce air guns in the following calibers (see also our website for more information):
+We produce air guns in the following calibers (see also our website for more information on the different products and the available calibers):